Mission: To advance the quality of care of neurosurgical patients by promoting excellence in education and research.

 - The continuing development of the field of neurological surgery including graduate and post-graduate education.

 - To bestow recognition upon persons of outstanding ability and excellence in their work and teaching.
-Such recognition may be bestowed by appointment to membership or by appearance on the programs at appropriate times.
+Such recognition may be bestowed by appointment to membership or by appearance on the program at appropriate times.

 - To enhance the role and stature of neurosurgical units in academic medical centers.